March 3-5, 2023

 A: In a perfect world no child would miss school for a JAM game.
-We have a set “ideal schedule” that doesn’t have any team playing earlier than 4:00 or 5:00 pm on Fridays.
 Unfortunately, many JAMs do not have full use of their ice for the entire weekend or are hosting multiple tournaments and therefore cannot follow the ideal schedule.
-When determining JAM schedules we do our best to avoid or minimize school conflicts by scheduling games for as late as possible on Friday.
+When determining JAM schedules we do our best to avoid or minimize school conflicts by scheduling games for as late as reasonably possible on Friday.
 That said, some tournaments have to start on Friday morning or early afternoon and in some rare cases, Thursday evening.

 Q: Why is it called the John Abbott Memorial (JAM) Tournament?

 A: John O. Abbott was a past President of the Snowbelt league.
 A native of Skaneateles, he had also served as President of Skaneateles’ youth hockey association.
 John passed away in 1995.
 It was decided to name the end-of-season Snowbelt tournament in his honor.